 11(6) In considering and deciding an appeal,

-(a) a panel has all the jurisdiction of the appeal board and may exercise the board's powers and perform its duties; and
+(a) a single member or a panel has all the jurisdiction of the appeal board and may exercise the board's powers and perform its duties; and

 (b) a decision of a majority of the members of a panel is the decision of the appeal board.

 12(1) A person who has a right to appeal a decision or order to the appeal board under a designated Act may commence an appeal by filing a notice of appeal with the board.